jfree/jfreechart/README.md

 ###### API adjustments
-- `BarRenderer`: added a new flag (`includeBaseInRange`), plus accessor methods, that controls whether or not the base value for the bar is included in the range calculated by the `findRangeBounds()` method;
+- `BarRenderer`: added a new flag (`includeBaseInRange`), plus accessor methods, that controls whether the base value for the bar is included in the range calculated by the `findRangeBounds()` method;
 - `BubbleXYItemLabelGenerator`: new class;
 - `Range`: added a new method `expandToInclude(Range, double)`, this is used by